Adrigamer2950/AdriAPI/README.md

 An API created to simplify spigot plugin development to make it easier

-# API & Docs still on development
+# Docs still on development